vakila/automerge.github.io/docs/types/observable.md

 document.
 When a document changes, the callback will fire with the diff and changes that were applied to that document.

-When you want to observe the changes in a document, pass an observable instrance to `Automerge.init`:
+When you want to observe the changes in a document, pass an observable instance to `Automerge.init`:

 ```js
 let observable = new Automerge.Observable()